Texas Building Permit & Zoning Office Directory

 Permit offices in Texas

 The state of Texas is organized into 254 counties, each with its own building department, zoning office, and inspections team.
-PermitTrace maintains a directory of permit-related county offices across Texas so homeowners, remodelers, contractors, and small business owners can quickly find the right office for their project.
+DMV Pathway maintains a directory of permit-related county offices across Texas so homeowners, remodelers, contractors, and small business owners can quickly find the right office for their project.
 Within Texas, building codes are typically adopted at the state level and enforced locally by the county or by the incorporated city or town where the work is being done.
 Most rural addresses are reviewed by the county, while addresses inside city limits are usually reviewed by that city's building department.
 The county pages linked below tell you who to call, where to file your plans, and what to bring to the counter.
 Use the list of counties below to navigate to your local permit and zoning offices in Texas.
-Each county page summarizes the offices that handle building permits, zoning and land use, inspections, and code enforcement, along with contact information, hours, and the documents you should bring with you.
-Each county page also includes a permit-type fee and timing table that covers the most common residential projects — additions, decks, fences, ADUs, and electrical, plumbing, and HVAC work — so you can pre-plan your project budget before you reach the counter.
+Each county page summarizes the offices that handle building permits, zoning and land use, inspections, and code enforcement, along with the documents you should bring with you and a plain-language overview of what each office handles.
+DMV Pathway does not publish per-county contact details or fee tables; see each county page for details on why.

 Browse